 And it didn’t end there.
 I found that theatre had helped to develop my networking skills, even in one semester.
 I knew how to read a room.
 I knew how to analyze people a little better.
 I knew how to comprehend others’ motivations.
-And that was powerful for me, since I’m often pegged as naive.

 My point is, I found a way to use effectively what theatre had taught me, even though I wasn’t performing anymore.